What is Yerba Mate? | About Leaves | Caffeine Content | The Mate Tea Trend | 3 Benefits of Yerba Mate | Preparation | Taste | Precautions | Shop

 Traditional brewing methods however yield WAY MORE caffeine because the portion of dried leaf to water is much higher at about a 3:1 ratio, producing a thick strong green beverage.
 This can be up to 130-260 milligrams of caffeine which closer to the equivalent of a double-shot expresso coffee.

 One of the big differences between yerba mate vs coffee however is the higher THEOBROMINE content which helps to balance the effects of caffeine.
-Yerba mate tends to offer a soothing influence rather than an overstimulating and jittery experience.
+Yerba mate tends to offer a soothing influence rather than an overstimulating and jittery one.

 While mate tea has long been consumed in South America, it is fairly new to many parts of the world.